woowenjun99/astra/README.md

 2. Mantine
 3. Firebase Client

-### Tech Stack (FE Mobile)

-Currently mobile development is in progress but my priority will be placed on the web app as I would need to use it soon.

 ## Features

-### v0.1.0
+### v0.1.0: Workout Tracking

-1. Login by email and password / Google
+1. Login by email and password
+2. Login by Google
-2. Update user details
+3. Update user details
-3. Create a new fitness goal
+4. Create a new fitness goal
+5. Create a new workout record
+6. View top 3 most recent workouts in the home page